austinhaas/clojurescript-demo/README.md

 #### Workflow #2 (which may be easiest to get started)

-This command will:
+Start a build process.

-* compile with dev settings
+* Compile with dev settings.
-* start a REPL
+* Start a REPL.
-* start a webserver
+* Start a webserver.
-* open a browser tab to point to the webserver
+* Open a browser tab to point to the webserver.
-* recompile if `src` changes
+* Recompile if `src` changes.

 ```
 make dev-repl